 The Scottish capital is home to many spine-tingling stories, a result of the city’s extensive and often dark history.

 Proudly overlooking the city is Edinburgh castle—but it’s what lurks beneath that will really interest you this Halloween.
 The dungeon is supposedly haunted by a former prisoner who tried to escape in a wheelbarrow of dung.
 His attempt failed and his spirit now spends its days trying to push visitors over the edge of Castle Rock.
 Thankfully, his pungent smell makes visitors aware beforehand!

 Legend has it that Greyfriar’s Kirkyard is home to the Mackenzie Poltergeist.
 The spirit was allegedly awoken by a homeless man who broke into the mausoleum.
 Since then, more than 350 people who have visited the site have reported being attacked.
 Many leave with unexplained cuts and bruises —are they from the ghostly figure?

 Of course, we couldn’t forget about Edinburgh’s underground city, the Niddry Street Vaults.
 Now a popular attraction for ghost-hunters, the area became a hotspot for brothels and crime.
 Notorious criminals Burke and Hare reportedly used the vaults to search for and store their victims.

 If you are visiting, there’s one room that remains in darkness.
 Despite having a sound electrical supply, every lightbulb installed would instantly explode.
 Anyone who ventures to the area is pushed and pulled, so it’s widely believed that it’s the work of a particularly angry spirit.

-There you have it: four of the creepiest places to visit in the UK this Halloween — they’re not for the faint-hearted.
-Stagecoach services operate in all of these areas; just look out for headless horsemen bus drivers.
+There you have it: four of the creepiest places to visit in the UK this Halloween!
+They’re not for the faint-hearted so you might want to travel in numbers using one of our great value Autumn tickets.

 You might be interested in...